 The Biology of the AUDHD ‘Crash’ (It’s Not Just Drama)

-To understand why you feel “too much,” we have to look at the intersection of Autism and ADHD.
-The ADHD brain often craves stimulation and novelty, while the Autistic brain tends to prioritize safety, routine, and Monotropism (a state of deep, singular focus).
+To understand why you feel “too much,” we need to look at where Autism and ADHD overlap.
+The ADHD brain often craves stimulation and novelty.
+Meanwhile, the Autistic brain tends to prioritize safety, routine, and Monotropism (a state of deep, singular focus).

 Identifying Your Triggers: The Rumble Stage